Naoru347/TeachingPortfolio/Preparation/StudyGuides/python_fundamentals.md

 ## Dictionaries: Key-Value Relationships

 **Dictionaries** store information using *key-value pairs*, similar to how a phone book stores phone numbers (values) associated with names (keys).
 This structure allows for quick lookups and organized data storage.
-Here's how we can leverage dictionaries:
+Here's how dictionaries can be leveraged in Python coding:

 ```python
 # Creating a contact dictionary